amesplant/ReactNotes/Lessons/2-react-fundamentals/3-state-management.md

 ````

 ### 6. Functional Components
-If all your comopnent has is a **render** method, use a regular function to create the component.
+If all your component has is a **render** method, use a regular function to create the component.

 **Class Component**
 ````js